NovaProton/NovaProton/README.md

 ## My Learning Journey

 I’m currently pursuing a degree in Natural Sciences with a focus on Astronomy and Planetary Science.
-It’s challenging but extremely rewarding, and I enjoy diving into the mysteries of space in both my studies and hobbies.
+Whilst it is challenging, it is also extremely rewarding.
+I enjoy diving into the mysteries of space in both my studies and hobbies.

-### :hammer_and_wrench: Languages and Tools :
+## :hammer_and_wrench: Languages and Tools :

 <!-- Technologies Icons -->